gymrek-lab/gymreklab.github.io/doc/TSCC.rst

 * We have a large number of compute hours here, and they are cheap
 * Jobs are limited to 8 hrs.
-* The architectures off condo nodes vary wildly - if you might hit the mem/core or cores/node limit, go to hotel where (last I checked) you always get at least 4.57 GB memory/node and at least up to 28 cores/node.
+* The architectures of condo nodes vary wildly - if you might hit the mem/core or cores/node limit, go to hotel where (last I checked) you always get at least 4.57 GB memory/node and at least up to 28 cores/node.

 If you have a single long running job, consider :code:`home`